What is NIST 800-171 and how does it differ from NIST 800-53?

 3.14.6 – Monitor the information system including inbound and outbound communications traffic, to detect attacks and indicators of potential attacks.

-This security control is very well suited to LEM—the correlation engine can monitor logs for any suspicious or malicious behavior.
-LEM can be used to monitor inbound/outbound traffic, although NPM/NTA could be used to detect unusual traffic patterns.
+This security control is very well suited to SEM—the correlation engine can monitor logs for any suspicious or malicious behavior.
+SEM can be used to monitor inbound/outbound traffic, although NPM/NTA could be used to detect unusual traffic patterns.